Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Adult Dose (Antiretroviral-Experienced Patients):

-Etravirine is associated with multiple drug interactions.
+- Etravirine is associated with multiple drug interactions.
 Before administration, the patient’s medication profile should be carefully reviewed for potential drug interactions with etravirine.

-More common: Nausea, diarrhea, and mild rash.
-Rash occurs most commonly in the first 6 weeks of therapy.
+- More common: Nausea, diarrhea, and mild rash.
+Rash occurs most commonly during the first 6 weeks of therapy.
 Rash generally resolves after 1 to 2 weeks on continued therapy.
 A history of NNRTI-related rash does not appear to increase the risk of developing rash with etravirine.
 However, patients who have a history of severe rash with prior NNRTI use should not receive etravirine.

-Less common (more severe): Peripheral neuropathy, severe rash including Stevens-Johnson syndrome, hypersensitivity reactions (HSRs) (including constitutional findings and sometimes organ dysfunction including hepatic failure), and erythema multiforme have been reported.
-Discontinue etravirine immediately if signs or symptoms of severe skin reactions or HSRs develop (including severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial edema, hepatitis, eosinophilia).
+- Less common (more severe): Peripheral neuropathy, severe rash, hypersensitivity reactions (HSRs), and erythema multiforme have all been reported.
+Instances of severe rash have included Stevens Johnson syndrome, and HSRs have included constitutional findings and organ dysfunction, including hepatic failure.
+Discontinue etravirine immediately if signs or symptoms of severe skin reactions or HSRs develop (including severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial edema, hepatitis, and eosinophilia).
 Clinical status including liver transaminases should be monitored and appropriate therapy initiated.
 Delay in stopping etravirine treatment after the onset of severe rash may result in a life-threatening reaction.
 It is recommended that patients who have a prior history of severe rash with nevirapine or efavirenz not receive etravirine.

 Efficacy in Clinical Trials

 |Children Aged 6–11 Years (N = 41)||5,684||377|

 |Adolescents Aged 12–17 Years (N = 60)||4,895||325|

 |Key to Acronyms: AUC0-12h = Area under the curve for 12 hours post-dose; C0h = pre-dose concentration during chronic administration|

-Briz V, Palladino C, Navarro M, et al. Etravirine-based highly active antiretroviral therapy in HIV-1-infected paediatric patients.
+- Briz V, Palladino C, Navarro M, et al. Etravirine-based highly active antiretroviral therapy in HIV-1-infected paediatric patients.
 HIV Med.
 2011;12(7):442-446.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/21395964.

-Konigs C, Feiterna-Sperling C, Esposito S, et al. Pharmacokinetics and short-term safety and tolerability of etravirine in treatment-experienced HIV-1-infected children and adolescents.
+- Konigs C, Feiterna-Sperling C, Esposito S, et al. Pharmacokinetics and short-term safety and tolerability of etravirine in treatment-experienced HIV-1-infected children and adolescents.
 AIDS.
 2012;26(4):447-455.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/22156961.

-Thuret I, Chaix ML, Tamalet C, et al. Raltegravir, etravirine and r-darunavir combination in adolescents with multidrug-resistant virus.
+- Thuret I, Chaix ML, Tamalet C, et al. Raltegravir, etravirine and r-darunavir combination in adolescents with multidrug-resistant virus.
 AIDS.
 2009;23(17):2364-2366.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/19823069.